onespacemedia/cms/docs/media-app.md

 * `low_resolution_mp4` for a lower-resolution version suitable for playing on mobile devices.
 * `image` is for displaying a cover image on the video (e.g. for the `poster` attribute on the `<video>` tag).

-For external videos, the `save` method on the model will work out how to embed the video via oEmbed.
+For external videos, the `save` method on the model will work out how to embed the video.
-If this can be automatically determined, some hidden fields will be populated that you can use on your front end to embed it:
+If the video has oEmbed information, some hidden fields will be populated that you can use on your front end to embed it:

 * `external_video_id` will be the provider's ID for the video.
 For YouTube, this will be a string of seemingly-random characters (e.g. `3LlAi8ygeMI`), or a number for Vimeo videos.
 * `external_video_iframe_url` will be populated with the URL of the IFrame (presuming that this is how your video provider embeds it, which all major ones do).
 For a YouTube video, an example would be `https://www.youtube.com//embed/3LlAi8ygeMI?feature=oembed`.
 * `external_video_provider` is the lower-case name of the provider, e.g. `youtube`.

 If the external video does not provide oEmbed information